 - The instructor has opted not to include any external or social media links under his profile picture.

 - The course title violates a policy Udemy introduced in April.

 September 2016 Update: Udemy management finally woke up, and instructors must now go through a validation process.
 It took about five years to implement this, but better late than never.

 Is Udemy Good for Anything and If So, What?

 From an instructor viewpoint, Udemy isn’t good for much nowadays, but that hasn’t stopped their funding exploits.
 Perhaps they’re just a loose with their figures, facts, and pertinent information in investor meetings as they are with instructors.
 They have a robust tech course catalog to offer students, but comparable e-learning platforms exist in Code Academy, Coursera, and others.

-Conversely, Udemy’s the only viable e-learning marketplace to self-publish courses (Skillshare is debatable).
+Conversely, Udemy’s one of two viable e-learning marketplace to self-publish courses (Skillshare is the other).
 So while income prospects are in the doldrums, Udemy’s still a satisfactory option to expand your online presence and increase your search relevance.
 Also, it’s a decent training ground to acquire course development and video production skills.
 Launching one or two courses on their platform then weighing your options isn’t a bad idea, but the days of building a six-figure business are over unless you receive preferential measures.

 Rating for Udemy and Final Thoughts